AbigailSchidler/leetcode-prep/june-2025/june-19/notes.md

 Had to find solution after failed attempt to form my own solution.
 I ended up learning about `defaultdict`, which is a type of dictionary that does not throw an error when appending to a key that does not exist yet.

+There is another method that involves sorting the characters in the strings and then using a similar process.
+I can also implement this without using a `defaultdict` by first checking if the key exists.